ziqing-yan/ziqing-yan.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-This is Ziqing Yan.
 I am a PhD Candidate in Economics at Yale University.
 My research focuses on **Labor Economics**, including: (1) the effect of public policies and regulations on gender inequality, and (2) determinants of worker mobility.

-The best way to contact me is via email at ziqing.yan@yale.edu
+Email: ziqing.yan@yale.edu

 <br>